l4red0/Dump1090-Dark/README.md

 This is fork of [alkissack's Dump1090-OpenLayers3-html](https://github.com/alkissack/Dump1090-OpenLayers3-html).
 For the full picture, please take a look at the documentation and repository from [alkissack's](https://github.com/alkissack/Dump1090-OpenLayers3-html), as I tend to clean up some files and comments that are unnecessary in my opinion.

 ### This project provides default dark scheme for the dump1090 web interface.
-Also includes some new, ui-oriented features.
+Also includes some new, ui-driven features.

 ### Changelog
 **09.03.22 - Initial release**